×

 • Finnish is spoken as a national language in: Estonia, Finland, Norway, Russia, Sweden.

 You will also get to know the continents where Malayalam and Finnish speaking countries lie.
-Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Finnish language is not available.
+Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Finnish language is 22.
 Find all the information about these languages on Malayalam and Finnish.

 Malayalam and Finnish Language History